 In all, a White House estimate puts the cost of NotPetya at $10 billion .

 It is vital that companies take all necessary measures to keep their servers, data, network, systems and users safe from the threat of cyber attacks.

 This means, for example, keeping software up-to-date, using secure processes such as encryption and authentication.

 It is therefore necessary to follow good update and security practices to know if your server is secure or not.

 In addition, there are simple recommendations that can help you avoid cyber risks, which are:

 Those are just the basic steps.
 To have a complete and secure structure against these attacks, it is necessary to resort to specific solutions.

 As we've seen, the best way to protect your business from different cyber risks is by investing in security practices and understanding the benefits of cybersecurity .

-From small practices like installing and scanning your systems using reputable antivirus software, backing up company data and setting stronger passwords, to big changes like moving to the cloud and having a security service provider, there are several options for which companies can choose.
+From small practices like installing and scanning your systems using software , backing up company data and setting stronger passwords, to big changes like moving to the cloud and having a security service provider, there are several options for you to choose from. which companies can choose.

 Here we will detail the main ways to prevent your business.